Alek050/markerless_mocap_validation_for_team_sports/README.md

 Welcome to the github repository related to the paper "Examining the Concurrent Validity of Markerless Motion Capture in Dual-Athlete Team Sports Movements".
 This repository consitsts of the code used to analyse the data, and generate the results of the paper.
 The data is available ...

+> [!Warning]
+> This project and code is still under review and should be taken with caution.
+Right now it is not allowed to use this code for academic, commercial or personal use.
+The project will be made openly available for anyone to use once the project is finished.

 ## Getting Started

 To be able to run the code, and tweak it for your own purposes, you need to follow the steps below.